waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 Now the computer and we humans don't really know exactly how this function f works-- it's probably quite a complex function.
 So what we're going to do instead is attempt to estimate it.
-We would like to come up with a hypothesis function, h, which is going to try to approximate what f does.
+We would like to come up with a `hypothesis function`, h, which is going to try to approximate what f does.
 We want to come up with some function h that will also take the same inputs and we'll also produce an output, rain or no rain.